The role of user experience in a Direct Selling channel

 The necessity to adapt to this new paradigm has touched every industry.
 Some have adapted quickly while others, like the direct selling industry, have been able to resist this change for longer because they’ve been able to rely on their sales force to cover for their poor user experience for longer than others.
 But the inevitability of change is catching up to even the sturdiest of companies in the Direct Selling channel and adaptation is quickly becoming necessary to survive and thrive in the marketplace.

-What areas of typical user experience are missing for many DS companies
+What areas of typical user experience are missing for many direct selling companies

 The conversation around user experience (UX) can be a bit of a rabbit hole.
 There are infinite options and opinions on the topic, and not a lot of time-tested standards to rely on, primarily because of the ever-changing landscape of today’s digital marketplace.
 That said, there are several simple things that many direct selling companies could (and should) implement to improve their online UX dramatically.

-Why investing in user experience creates unique opportunities for DS companies
+Why investing in user experience creates unique opportunities for direct selling companies

 Many times, the topic of user experience can produce a bit of frustration and push back among seasoned direct selling execs.
 The discussion, often led by younger hip marketing types, can devolve into a bit of a Luddite scolding session without much consideration about the unique opportunity that UX can create within the direct selling channel.